 Congratulations Email for a Promotion

-Why take the time to congratulate someone on their new promotion?
+Why take the time to congratulate someone for getting a promotion?
 For starters, it’s a nice thing to do.
-Everyone likes to hear well-deserved praise.
-When it’s your turn to move up the corporate ladder, you’ll appreciate hearing well wishes from your friends, coworkers, and associates.
+Everyone enjoys getting some well-deserved praise.
+When it’s your turn to advance at work, you’ll appreciate hearing well wishes from your friends and co-workers.

 Beyond that, notes like these are relationship builders.
 They’re similar to thank-you notes, in that they show you’re a thoughtful person who values other people’s time and efforts.

 The best networking happens when you think about what you can do for other people, rather than how people can help your career.
-Take a moment out of your day to congratulate someone on their promotion, and you’ll strengthen your connection to that person, as well as brighten their day.
+Take a moment out of your day to congratulate someone on a promotion, and you’ll strengthen your connection to that person, as well as brighten his or her day.

 How to Congratulate Someone on a Promotion